joelgardner/bnb-book-blog-app/Post1.md

 Now, to lint our app, we simply run `npm run lint`.
 The `|| true` suppresses the typical npm error boilerplate (go ahead, try running `npm run lint` with and without the `|| true` present.)

-Next up, the age-old question: to use semi-colons or not?
+You're probably getting lots of "unnecessary semi-colon" warnings.
+This brings up the age-old question: to use semi-colons or not?
 We will choose the *not* option.
 Some people like them, some people don't.
 It's purely preference, but the important thing is that we pick a rule and **stick with it**.

 If you *do* want to use semi-colons, simply switch the `"never"` to `"always"` in your `.eslintrc.*` for the `"semi"` rule.

+Whatever you choose, take this opportunity to add/remove the semi-colons where the Linter says they should/shouldn't be.

-We're almost there.
-Lint complains because our `App.test.js` contains the `it` keyword which has not been defined, as it is a global provided by Jest.
+We're almost there!
+Now, Lint complains because our `App.test.js` contains the `it` keyword which has not been defined, as it is a global provided by Jest.
 To fix this, add the following to `.eslintrc.*`'s `env` key:

 `"jest": true`